-AM-FM Stereo with Compact Disc Player and Automatic Tone Control (Option)
+AM-FM Stereo with Compact Disc Player and Automatic Tone Control (If Equipped)

-PWR: Press this knob to turn the system on and off.
+PWR-VOL: Press this knob to turn the system on and off.
+To increase volume, turn the knob clockwise.

-VOL: Turn the upper knob clockwise to increase volume.
-The faster the VOL knob is rotated, the quicker the radio goes to maximum.
 Turn it counterclockwise to decrease volume.
 The knob is capable of rotating continuously.